techoboa/ev-reg-apis/README.md

 - Kubernetes cluster/Minikube on laptop
 - Container registry of your choice.
 Could be docker hub or a local running container registry (on VM or in Docker).
 I am considering setting up Kubernetes cluster to be able to push/pull images from the registry of your choice, to be out of requirement.
 Assuming thats setup already.
   Running docker container registry in docker:  https://www.paulsblog.dev/how-to-install-a-private-docker-container-registry-in-kubernetes/

 # How to deploy

+## On Kubernetes/Minikube:

+### Minikube

+brew uninstall minikube

+brew install minikube

+minikube start

+### Database
+Deploy postgres in containers using the following procedure.
+Followed this tutorial: https://medium.com/@hijessicahsu/deploy-postgres-on-minikube-5cd8f9ffc9c

+#### Creating Database
+#### Bulk Data Load Process

+### APIs
+#### Deploying APIs

+## On Laptop/VM:
+If you have a local postgres database on laptop, import the SQL script in the repo.
+Please manually create a schema named "m" under defaukt database postgres.
+I forgot to add the code for schema creation in the sql script.
+And yes, I am guilty of naming it a random "m".
+But later I have done a good job of naming all other objects.

+For API services, change the database details in the db.properties file and just run the two services file using:

+- All get APIs: python3 ev_reg_read_apis.py
+- All CUD APIs: python3 ev_reg_create_update_delete_apis.py

+The log and telemetry files are created by default in /tmp.
+Its hardcoded.

 ## Database
 ### Creating Database